Taraxtix/Ssmpl/README.md

 - `f64` can be casted from `i64` and `bool`
 - `ptr` can be casted from `i64`

+### Explicit casting

+`cast(TYPE)` cast the top element of the stack to the given type.

+With explicit casting you can cast any type to any other type.
+Casting to `bool` alter the bits of the value while any other cast only affect the behavior of future operations.

 ### --Comments--

 Comments will use `//` for line comments and `/*` and `*/` for block comments as a delimiter.